corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 ## PrivateOfferFactory.sol

-- Contract state cannot be changed.
-- Given equal inputs, getAddress() and deploy() return the same address.
+- The factory holds no mutable state; the addresses of the TimeLockCloneFactory and CoinvestedPositionCloneFactory are fixed at construction and can never be changed.
+- All PrivateOffer contracts are deployed at deterministic addresses using create2.
-- Given equal inputs, getAddress() returns the same address regardless of msg.sender.
+- Given equal inputs, each address prediction function returns the same address as its corresponding deploy function, regardless of msg.sender.
-- Deploy() returns the address the PrivateOffer contract was deployed to.
+- The factory can deploy both a PrivateOffer and a TimeLock in one transaction.
+In this case,the tokens are minted directly into the TimeLock.
+- The factory can deploy both a PrivateOffer and a CoinvestedPosition in one transaction.
+In this case, the tokens are minted directly into the CoinvestedPosition, and only the CoinvestedPosition address is returned.

 ## Crowdinvesting.sol